rossgk/GPOD/UserManual_v1.md

 GPOD is a wiring interface with user-controls for operating a simple grow light.

-It uses just one control button and a display to let you set up a day/night illumination
+It uses just one control button and a display to let you set up a day/night illumination schedule for your plants or seedlings.

-schedule for your plants or seedlings.
+GPOD is sold on Tindie.com  _**(Available shortly!)**_

 ### What are the parts?

 The GPOD consists of:

-Circuit board
+- Circuit board

-Arduino\* Nano (5V version)
+- Arduino\* Nano (5V version)

-Power Supply
+- Power Supply

-Protective Case
+- Protective Case

-SPLEDs in strings, rings or panels
+- SPLEDs in strings, rings or panels

 ### What are SPLEDs?